Funding and Resources

 The National Lottery Heritage Fund (NLHF) is the largest source of public funding for the historic environment in the UK.
 The following points and data related to England exclusively.

-• Since its inception in 1994, it has awarded over £6.8 billion (total value of hard commitments to projects) to more than 37,700 projects up until 2023
+- Since its inception in 1994, it has awarded approx. £7.8 billion (total value of hard commitments to projects, including grant-in-aid funded projects) to around 43,000 projects up until 2025

 Source: NLHF